opengeospatial/TrainingDML-AI_SWG/update_notes.md

 >training dataset
 collection of samples, often labelled in terms of supervised learning. **A training dataset can be divided into training, validation, and test sets.
 Training samples are different from samples in OGC Observations & Measurements (O&M).
 They are often collected in purposive ways that deviate from purely probability sampling, with known or expected results labelled as values of a dependent variable for generating a trained predictive model.**

-A definition should be so long and should not contain multiple sentences.
+A definition should not be so long and should not contain multiple sentences.
 The definition should be able to "replace" the term if inserted to the document.
 - Proposed Change: The highlighted sentences should be formatted as notes to entry or examples.
 - Action: Corrected to the following sentence:
 > training dataset